[Interview] North Macedonia FM: Bosnia will not 'turn into war'

 He said resolving EU accession issues with North Macedonia and Albania would also provide incentives for Serbia and Kosovo "to follow the path of reconciliation."

-"And by then you pave the way to solve the Bosnia issue," he said, adding that the fate of the region hinges on opening negations in the so-called intergovernmental conference.
+"And by then you pave the way to solve the Bosnia issue," he said, adding that the fate of the region hinges on opening negotiations in the so-called intergovernmental conference.

 The EU's foreign policy Josep Borrell made similar comments following a meeting of foreign affairs ministers on Monday.